Sales Journals

 When you've set up direct debit for your bank account and set up your customer’s direct debit bank account, you can create a direct debit file based on entries in the cash receipts journal.

-There are two ways to create a Direct Debit payment file from your cash receipts journal.
-You can use the Suggest Customer Payment option.
-Using the Suggest Customer Payment function, you can automatically add amounts for invoices that are due based on the options selected during the process.
-Or you can add lines manually to your cash receipts journal.
+There are two ways to create a direct debit payment file from your cash receipts journal.
+You can use the Suggest Customer Payment function to automatically add invoice amounts that are due based on the options you select during the process, or you can manually add lines to your Cash Receipts Journal.

 Add payment lines with Suggest Customer Payment option.